Home

 • Repeat your thesis, and draw your three examples back to your topic sentence.
 Then state your thesis again.

-Write an essay each time you take a practice SAT or ACT test.
+Write an essay each time you take a practice SAT test.
+Use a study guide: follow their suggestions as to what and how to write the essay.
 Be sure you have:

 • Written legibly